 - Once the toe is numb, we swab the toe with betadine and apply a tourniquet.
 This temporarily reduces the blood flow to the toe so that we can perform the procedure easily.

 - We then remove the section of nail required using a variety of tools.
+In a total nail avulsion, we remove the entire nail.

 - A chemical called phenol is applied where the nail has been removed to prevent it from growing back.